Neuromorphic Networks as Revealed by Features Similarity: Results and discussion

-The modularity values obtained for $D=1$ are also shown as a surface in Figure~\ref{fig:surface}, from which the ridge-like appearance of the obtained surface, with one border more abrupt than the other, can be readily observed.
-Of particular relevance is the fact that only a small portion of the parameter space, and one that is particularly narrow, yield large modularity values, so that it is important to scan both these parameters~\cite{dos2022enzyme} in case the maximum is to be located.
+The modularity values obtained for $D=1$ are also shown as a surface in Figure~\ref{fig:surface}, from which the ridge-like appearance of the obtained surface, with one border being more abrupt than the other, can be readily observed.
+Of particular relevance is the fact that only a small portion of the parameter space, and one that is particularly narrow, yielded large modularity values so that it is important to jointly scan both these parameters~\cite{dos2022enzyme} in case the maximum is to be located.

 Figure~\ref{fig:Features} depicts the features network obtained for the 20 feature combinations considered in this work.
-Each node corresponds to the modularity-optimal network obtained for the respective features sets, while the edges indicate the respectively pair-wise similarity.
+Each node corresponds to the modularity-optimal network obtained for the respective feature sets, while the edges indicate the respectively pair-wise similarity.
 The nodes are labeled respectively to the feature that was respectively excluded from the combination involving all 20 features.
 The diameter of the nodes is proportional to the respective maximum modularity.
 Five networks corresponding to respective nodes in this network are also shown for illustrative purposes.
 The force-directed Fruchterman-Reingold visualization method~\cite{fruchterman1991graph} has been employed in this case, as well as all other visualization in this work.
-The feature which when removed had the largest impact on the modularity was the \emph{diameter}, which indicates that this measurement has special contribution to the obtained modularity.
+The feature which, when removed, had the largest impact on the modularity was the \emph{diameter}, which indicates that this measurement has a special contribution to the obtained modularity.
 Particularly significant impact can also be observed for the features \emph{depth} and \emph{number of stems}.

-Another interesting aspect that can be observed from Figure~\ref{fig:Features} concerns the fact that the node corresponding to the maximum modularity is more strongly connected to a subgraph that involves the cases \emph{Volume}, \emph{Length}, \emph{EucDistance}, \emph{Pk\_classic}, \emph{Surface}, \emph{PathDistance}, and \emph{Width}.
+Another interesting aspect that can be observed from Figure~\ref{fig:Features} concerns the fact that the node corresponding to the maximum literal modularity is more strongly connected to a subgraph that involves the cases \emph{Volume}, \emph{Length}, \emph{EucDistance}, \emph{Pk\_classic}, \emph{Surface}, \emph{PathDistance}, and \emph{Width}.
 These nodes, all strongly interconnected, are all characterized by high literal modularity values, indicating that these features complement one another respectively to the characterization of the neuronal types.
+The obtained network with the highest modularity is indicated by the cyan asterisk, and the network obtained for all features is shown in blue (`ALL').